Odisha News, Odisha Latest news, Odisha Daily - OrissaPOST

 The Toys (Quality Control) Order, 2020 became mandatory with effect from January 1, 2021, making BIS certification compulsory for all toys sold in India.

-Commenting on the order, Snapdeal’s spokesperson said, “As a marketplace, Snapdeal remains committed to providing a safe and trusted platform for consumers and ensuring compliance with laws as applicable.
-The issue about intermediary liability in similar matters are pending decisions by various high courts.”
+Commenting on the order, Snapdeal’s spokesperson said,”As a marketplace, Snapdeal remains committed to providing a safe and trusted platform for consumers and ensures compliance under laws as applicable.
+The issue with regards to intermediary liability in similar matters are pending decisions by various high courts.”

 The company will seek appropriate judicial review in due course, the spokesperson added.